hyperlabs-finance/hyperbase/README.md

 # Hyperbase

-**Welcome to Hyperbase: a lightweight multi-factor smart contract account + digital identity and credentialing solution.**
+**Welcome to Hyperbase: a secure, lightweight multi-factor smart contract account.**

 ## What is Hyperbase?